dantan0/dantan0/README.md

 ### Hi there 👋

-I'm Dan and love coding and tech!
+I'm Dan and 💗 coding and tech!
 Currently

-- 🔭 working on a cypto portfolio project.
+- 🔭 seeking software dev positions
-- 🌱 learning full-stack web dev @ lighthouse labs.
+- 🌱 learning Unity and reviewing concurrency concepts
 - 👯 looking to explore and collaborate on fun open-source projects.

 <!--